danielrosehill/Master_Backup_Strategy/README.md

 <hr>

-**The standard:
+**The standard:**

 * 3 extant copies of all critical data (primary plus two backups)
 * 2 backup copies (on different storage media)
 * 1 copy stored off-site

-**What's achieved here:
+**What's achieved here:**

-* This backup strategy achieves 3-2-1 with one additional onsite backup.
+* This backup strategy achieves 3-2-1 with **one additional onsite backup**.
-* This backup strategy provides redundancy onsite by creating an additional onsite backup taken via a different strategy (Timeshift vs. Clonezilla; incremental vs. full image).
+* This backup strategy creates an additional onsite backup taken via a different strategy to further diversify the methodologies employed (Timeshift vs. Clonezilla; incremental vs. full image).
 * One could improve upon this backup strategy further by adding an additional SDD and syncing via RAID 1.
-However, this would add redundancy (vs. another unnecessary backup).
-The benefit would be improved operational continuity in the event of disk failure.
-Furthremore, restoring from a backup might be desirable for other reasons (distro update / package that broke dependencies, etc).
-Therefore it is suggested that an additional RAID disk be *added* to the onsite methods rather than substituted as a replacement for one.
+However, this would add **redundancy** (vs. another unnecessary backup).
+(And remember: redundancy ≠ backups).

 <hr>